dannikaml/regex-gist-repo/gist-template.md

 ## **Summary**

 For this tutorial we will use `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/` to breakdown how to match color code.
 Color code starts with the hashtag or pound symbol: `#`, followed by six or three-digit code using the numbers and letters of the Hexadecimal system.
 For starters Hex Values refer to Hexadecimal.
 Hexadecimal is described as "a base-16 number system".
-When utilized in code it represents large numbers by using fewer digits - these numbers are: **0, 1, 2, 3, 4, 5, 6, 7, 8, 9** and six letters: **A, B, C, D, E, F**.
+When utilized in code it represents large numbers by using fewer digits - these numbers are: **0, 1, 2, 3, 4, 5, 6, 7, 8, 9** and six letters: **a, b, c, d, e, f**.

 ## Table of Contents